 Meal Break

 Where practicable, Employees shall not be required to work more than four (4) hours without a meal break.
 By agreement between the Employer and an employee, an Employee(s)may work in excess of four (4) hours but not more than five (5) hours at ordinary rates of pay without a meal break.
+An employee who works not more than 6 hours may elect to forgo the meal break, with the consent of the employer.

 Time not exceeding one hour and not less than thirty minutes shall be allowed for each meal, provided that where an Employee is called upon to work for any portion of the meal break, such time shall count as ordinary working time.